yj7o5/terraform-cdk/docs/working-with-cdk-for-terraform/internals.md

 docker_image = Image(self, 'nginx-latest', name='nginx:latest', keep_locally=False)
 ```

-The Python process sends a serilaized request to create the image construct to the Node.js process:
+The Python process sends a serialized request to create the image construct to the Node.js process:

 ```json
 {